 In 1951, the Building Committee was incorporated as the Memorial Union Building Association (MUBA), with a stated purpose of promoting the interests, welfare, and development of the Wisconsin Union through its membership programs, financial stewardship and fundraising.
 In 2017, MUBA formally changed its name to The Wisconsin Union Association to better reflect all the ways in which The Association supports the Wisconsin Union.

-The Wisconsin Union Association is governed by the Union Trustees, a board comprised of 28 persons including the four student officers of Union Council.
+The Wisconsin Union Association is governed by the Union trustees, a board comprised of more than 80 individuals including the four student officers of Union Council.

 The annual meeting of The Association is held each fall, and a joint meeting with the student members of Wisconsin Union Directorate is always part of the program.